How To Use A Clicker While Training Your Dog

-Basically, you use a little clicker to create a sound cue in the exact moment your dog does something good, like a new trick or a positive behavior.
+Basically, you use a little clicker to create a sound cue at the exact moment your dog does something good, like a new trick or a positive behavior.
 Your dog will learn that that sound means he’s being a good boy, which makes it easier for him to learn.

 What is clicker training?

 Clicker training is an effective, humane way to teach your dog new behaviors.
 “It’s also easy on the human!”
 Ludwiczak told The Dodo.
 “With this method, you can train your pup in just minutes a day using positive reinforcement instead of punishment or negative reinforcement.”

 A clicker is a small plastic device that makes a distinct clicking noise when you press it.

 “You click the moment your dog does a behavior you like, and then you always follow that click up with a treat,” Willems told The Dodo.

 It’s a way to communicate to your dog after he does a preferred action, and to basically say, “Yes!
 That’s exactly the behavior I want!”